 - Target of Training Reporting.

+- Use case context.

+- Indication of skipping the current FL round.

-- Use case context.Outputs Required: When the request is accepted: Operation execution result indication.
+Outputs Required: When the request is accepted: Operation execution result indication.
 When the request is not accepted, an error response with cause code (e.g. NWDAF does not meet the ML training requirements, ML training is not complete, NWDAF overload, not available for the FL process anymore, etc.).

 NOTE: The detail reasons in the cause code are up to stage 3.